-- Locate the fill handle in the lower-right corner of the desired cell.
+- Locate the fill handle in the bottom-right corner of the desired cell.
 In our example, we'll locate the fill handle for cell D2.

 Locating the fill handle

-- Click, hold, and drag the fill handle over the cells you wish to fill.
+- Click, hold, and drag the fill handle over the cells you want to fill.
 In our example, we'll select cells D3:D12.